nanolith/jlink65c02/README.md

 them into a hex stream over two passes.
 This linker is written in 65C02 machine code and can be run using the JEMU65C02 emulator.

+The linker is actually written in the object stream format below.
+In order to link this object stream into a binary that can be run in a 65c02 emulator, a partial C implementation has also been written.
+This C implementation allows us to bootstrap the linker using a C compiler and the jemu65c02 emulator.

 Hex Streams
 -----------